tccole23/latin102/translation2.md

 sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense voice). - singular, perfect passive, feminine, accusative
-Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. - website won't load (repeatedly)
+Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here. - urn:cite2:hmt:ls.markdown:n45939

 Identify the form of sagittis.
 Why does Hyginus use this case? - dative - because it's describing who is being peirced by them (the arrows)